chancery-lane-project/risk_id/README.md

 - Used in user research sessions to provoke reactions, gather feedback, and validate or invalidate the hypothesis.
 - Helps us learn whether users prefer guided, ranked clause suggestions over manual search.

+## Limitations

+It’s important to note the following constraints of this prototype:

+- **Static only**: This is a static prototype.
+No live analysis or contract processing takes place.
+- **Concept testing**: It is designed purely to test the *concept* — i.e. does the idea make sense and provide value to users — not to demonstrate working technology.
+- **Single environment**: It has only been tested in one environment: **Chrome desktop**.
+Behaviour may differ elsewhere.
+- **Quick and messy code**: The code has been hacked together quickly and should be considered throwaway.
+It is not production-quality.

 ## Next Steps

 - Test with legal practitioners and in-house teams.